 Mandatum's personnel are bound by this Responsible Investment Policy, which serves as a guide for portfolio managers and investment professionals to consider sustainability factors and risks in their activities.
 The policy is approved by the boards of Mandatum plc, MAM, Mandatum AM AIFM Ltd, Mandatum Fund Management S.A. and Mandatum Life Insurance Company Ltd annually.
-The management groups of MAM, MAM AIFM, Mandatum Fund Management S.A. and Mandatum Group company.
-A dedicated ESG team is responsible for its execution in each Mandatum Group company.
+The management groups of MAM, MAM AIFM, Mandatum Fund Management S.A. and Mandatum Life are responsible for its execution in each Mandatum Group company.
 A dedicated ESG team is responsible for monitoring compliance with the Responsible Investment Policy and assisting investment functions in matters related to responsible investment.
 The policy is reviewed and updated annually, and is available in English, Finnish, and Swedish, with the English version prevailing in case of discrepancies.